5 Of The Best Folding Saws for Your Money

 The blade handle is also comfortable enough to use for extended periods.
 Like most folding saws, it only cuts on the pull.

-As you’d expect with a cheap folding saw, there are some flaws.
+As you’d expect with a cheap folding saw, some flaws exist.
 The curved saw has some teeth exposed when in the closed position.

 The lanyard hole is virtually useless since the blade goes to the hole – potentially cutting your cord.

-You are also going to pay nearly as much as the saw itself for replacement blades.
+You will also pay nearly as much as the saw itself for replacement blades.

 • Available in multiple sizes